MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Share your desktop or application window (with a Remote Assist HoloLens user only)

 You may want to share your desktop or application window with a Remote Assist user.
 This is useful if you'd like to communicate information that's not captured in a file type that is supported by the file sharing feature (i.e. .jpg, .bmp, .png, .tif/.tiff, .pdf, and still .gif.).
-For example, you may want to share an instruction video that is playing in your browser, or a series of instructions embedded in a powerpoint deck.
+For example, you may want to share an instruction video that is playing in your browser, or a series of instructions embedded in a PowerPoint deck.

 To share your desktop or a running application: